Skip to content

 Equinox integrates smoothly with JAX

-Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tieing you into a framework.
+Equinox introduces a powerful yet straightforward way to build neural networks, without introducing lots of new notions or tying you into a framework.
 Indeed Equinox is a library, not a framework -- this means that anything you write in Equinox is fully compatible with anything else in the JAX ecosystem.

 Equinox is all just regular JAX: PyTrees and transformations.
 Together, these two pieces allow us to specify complex models in JAX-friendly ways.